Lakhmiri01/Project_Game2048/README.md

                p.drawText(QRectF(i*85+78,j*85+120,80,80),QString::number(8),QTextOption(Qt::AlignCenter));            }
 ```

-- ## the game logic
+- ## Game logic

-   the game starts with a random tile of value 2 popping up , after reading  the key pressed by the player ( Z : up S : down A : left D : right ) using KeyPressEvent  the tiles block move in the corresponding direction  assured by 4 movement functions.
+   the game starts with a random tile of value 2 popping up , after reading  the key pressed by the player ( W or Z : up / S : down / A or Q : left / D : right ) using KeyPressEvent  the tiles block move in the corresponding direction  assured by 4 movement functions.

 ```c++
  void game::keyPressEvent(QKeyEvent *event)